 Among the NAHIP’s most prominent initiatives are the ‘ Do It Right – Africans Making Healthy Choices’ campaign which provides information on sexual health, condoms, and where to access help.
 Its website features a series of soap opera-styled videos encouraging viewers to think about HIV, condom negotiation and testing.
 64 The ‘Beyond Condoms’ campaign promotes debate among African communities about a wide range of issues regarding sexual health and ‘building a safer sex culture’.
 The campaign’s literature targets different religious groups and is available in five different languages.
 65

 In 1986 needle exchanges began to operate all across the UK, providing clean needles and giving drug users access to information and support.
-These schemes were largely effective, and helped to substantially reduce the prevalence of HIV among IDUs during the 1990s.
-From 1990 to 1996 prevalence among this group fell from nearly 6 percent to 0.6 percent, rising slightly around 2003 and remaining fairly stable since.56
+These schemes were largely effective, and helped to substantially reduce the prevalence of HIV among PWID during the 1990s.
+From 1990 to 1996 prevalence among this group fell from nearly 6 percent to 0.6 percent, but then peaked again in 2005, before declining to remain fairly stable since 2006.
+69 70

 Needle exchange services are run by hospitals, pharmacies, drug agencies and other organisations.
 While over 90 percent of current and former drug users in England, Wales and Northern Ireland have used a needle exchange service, campaigners argue that needle exchange provision in the UK is patchy, out of hours provision is poor and there are disparities in the availability of equipment.
 71